 Sensor networks became a feasible reality in the mid 1990s, when computing and communications capacities became economical enough at their higher ends of the spectrum.
 At the outset of the technology, military applications were abundant due to their immediate need for scalable and robust surveillance systems.
-As with most other technologies developed in the military, SNETs easily migrated into commercial application development earlier this decade.
+As with most other technologies developed in the military, SNETs easily migrated into commercial application development earlier this decade (see Figure 1 for the SNET chronology).
 The new entry coincided with the sudden realization and urgent need for personal and communal security (e.g. anti-civilian actions and threats), and the corresponding organizational restructuring to bring about solutions to these pressing concerns (e.g. Homeland Security Department in the US).